Horseshoe arch: Origins and early uses

-The origins of the horseshoe arch are controversial.
+The origins of the horseshoe arch are complicated.
 It appeared in pre-Islamic Sasanian architecture such as the Taq-i Kasra in present-day Iraq and the Palace of Ardashir in southwestern Iran (3rd century CE).
 It also appeared in Late Roman or Byzantine architecture, as well as in Roman Spain.
 In Byzantine Syria, the form was used in the Baptistery of Saint Jacob at Nusaybin (4th century CE) and in Qasr Ibn Wardan (564 CE).

+Another possible origin of the horseshoe arch motif is India, where rock-cut temples with mildly incurved horseshoe arches survive from early periods, though these were sculpted in rock rather than constructed, and probably imitate earlier forms in wood.
+For example, horseshoe arch shapes are found in parts of the Ajanta Caves and Karla Caves dating from around the 1st century BCE to 1st century CE.

+Horseshoe arches made of baked brick have been found in the so-called Tomb of the Brick Arches in Aksum (present-day Ethiopia), built during the Kingdom of Aksum and tentatively dated to the 4th century CE.
+In a 1991 publication, archeologist Stuart C. Munro-Hay suggests that these could be evidence that transmission of architectural ideas took place via routes not previously considered by scholars.
+He suggests that the brick-built horseshoe arches could have been an Aksumite innovation based on ideas transmitted via trade with India.

-Evidence of its use is also found in early Christian architecture in Byzantine Anatolia and became characteristic of Christian architecture in Cappadocia, though the origins of this regional feature are sometimes debated.
-An early example of its use in Anatolia is found at the Alahan Monastery in present-day southern Turkey.
+Further evidence of their use is also found in early Christian architecture in Byzantine Anatolia and became characteristic of Christian architecture in Cappadocia, though the origins of this regional feature are sometimes debated.
+An early example of its use in Anatolia is found at the Alahan Monastery in present-day southern Turkey, dating most likely from the 5th century CE.
 In Visigothic Spain, horseshoe arches are found, for example, in of the Church of Santa Eulalia de Boveda near Lugo and the Church of Santa Maria de Melque near Toledo.
 Some tombstones from that period have been found in the north of Spain with horseshoe arches in them, eliciting speculation about a pre-Roman local Celtic tradition.In early Islamic architecture, some horseshoe arches appeared in Umayyad architecture of the 7th to 8th centuries.
 They are found in the Umayyad Mosque of Damascus, though their horseshoe shape is not very pronounced.
 They are also found in the Umayyad Palace at the Amman Citadel in present-day Jordan.

 According to Giovanni Teresio Rivoira, an archeologist writing in the early 20th century, the pointed variant of the horseshoe arch is of Islamic origin.
 According to Rivoira, this type of arch was first used in the Ibn Tulun Mosque, completed in 879.
 Wijdan Ali also describes this as the first systematic use of the pointed variant.
 Horseshoe arches of a slightly pointed form were also used in Aghlabid architecture of the 9th century, including the Great Mosque of Kairouan (circa 836) and the Mosque of Ibn Khayrun (866).